isomerpages/moe-newtownsec/_resources/School Canteen.md

 * Bus number: 196 and 33 - 3 minutes walking distance

 **Interested applicants must meet the following criteria:**

 * Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.
-* Able to provide good service and quality food with prices determined in consultation with the school. (at most $2.80 for a set meal of burger (meat/fish), vegetable &amp; fruit).
+* Able to provide good service and quality food with prices determined in consultation with the school. (at most $3.40 for a set meal of rice, meat, vegetable &amp; fruit).
 Proposed menu with price list must be attached to the application form for our consideration.
 * Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see [link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
 * Able to maintain high standard of food safety and personal hygiene.
 * Healthy and fit to operate the stall.